PhilMathew/dotfiles/README.md

 You may notice there's not really a lockscreen.
 Honestly I don't lock my personal computer all too much and trying to get one working was too much effort.
 In the future, if I find it necessary, I'd like to just use the same locking mechanism that gnome uses for default Ubuntu, but I really don't know how to get that working currently.

 # Installation
-This part's the fun bit, since I tried to make it as simple as possible (mostly for myself).
+*NOTE: THIS IS STILL MOSTLY A WIP, ERRORS ARE TO BE EXPECTED CURRENTLY* This part's the fun bit, since I tried to make it as simple as possible (mostly for myself).
 The following steps should get everything sorted.

 Note that this assumes one is using Ubuntu 20.10 or later.
 If you're using another distro...figure it out then idfk lol.